Windows Compute Servers Access Policies and Guidelines

 Windows Compute Servers are funded solely through Engineering Charge for Technology (CFT) fees and, therefore, are available only to enrolled Engineering students

 Servers are intended for Windows based computing tasks that are not easily accomplished on a typical desktop computer.

 Most of the servers are available for short to medium term jobs (3 months or less).
+One access period will be granted in an academic year (from August to August).
 While short term extensions may be granted on a case by case basis, the compute servers are NOT intended as a long term/permanent solution for research groups.